Upcoming Events

 Women of Faith

-Join us for an opportunity to encourage and journey with other women in the walk with Christ.
-All are welcome to join us from 6:30-8:00pm in room B-4 in the school.
+Join us for an opportunity to encourage and journey with other women in their walk with Christ.
+All are welcome to join us from 6:30-8:30pm at the school.

 Erie City Mission - Community Outreach